 Unable to pay your back taxes?
 Don’t know what direction to go in?
-Call Sheppard Law Offices today for a free consultation with our Columbus tax attorney and see what your options are to get the best settlement possible.
+Call Sheppard Law Offices today to schedule your free consultation with our Columbus tax attorney and see what your options are to get the best settlement possible.
 Kenneth Sheppard Jr. and his team of tax Attorneys are trained for nationwide tax laws.

 As receiving the OIC can be greatly difficult, there are some alternatives that is available to taxpayers who are facing a large amount of tax debt.
 One major way is to establish an installment agreement.
 This means that the IRS allows a taxpayer to pay their tax liability over a fixed term.
 This lightens the burden of having to pay a large lump sum of money to the IRS for the taxpayer while ceasing all collection action that may be at hand.